Does Rolfing hurt?

 Does insurance cover Rolfing?

-Motor Vehicle (Car) Accidents: I bill insurance companies directly IF you are coming to see me do to a recent motor vehicle accident and have Personal Injury Protection through your car insurance.
+Motor Vehicle (Car) Accidents: I bill insurance companies directly IF you are coming to see me due to a recent motor vehicle accident and have Personal Injury Protection through your car insurance.
 Please email me directly before coming in to see me if this is the case.